mzivic7/endcord/README.md

 Press `Ctrl+/` to switch to command mode.
 Command mode has its own assist but can also trigger regular assist.
 [Commands list](commands.md).

 ### App commands
 App commands assist is initiated by typing `/` at the start of input line.
-Pressing Enter will send the command!
+Pressing Enter will insert current assist selection.
+If selection is `EXECUTE` then pressing enter will try to send that command.
 App commands format is like this:
 `/[bot_name] [command] [subcommand/group] [subcommand_after_group] --[option_name]=[option value]`
 `[bot_name]` is case insensitive, but `_` must be used istead space.
 `[subcommand/group]` is either single subcommand or subcommand group, and is optional.